sibos2019/dev_park/README.md

 We provide infrastructure on AWS

-Pick a challenge from the problem statement pool
+Work with your team and pick a challenge

 Be awesome and solve something!

-Present your work on DAY 4 to 10,000 Sibos attendees
+Present your work on DAY 4 to thoundsands of Sibos attendees

-Reap the rewards include Sibos TV interview, media coverage and more!
+Reap the rewards including Sibos TV interview, media coverage and more!

 ## Schedule